demisto/content/Packs/PANOSPolicyOptimizer/Integrations/PANOSPolicyOptimizer/README.md

 Automate your AppID Adoption by using this integration together with your Palo Alto Networks Next-Generation Firewall or Panorama.
 This integration was integrated and tested with version 8 up to 10.1.6 of PAN-OS Policy Optimizer, later versions may not work
+Moved to beta due to the lack of a formal API.

 ## Configure PAN-OS Policy Optimizer on Cortex XSOAR (beta)

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.